Pokémon

 30 YEARS OF POKEMON

+Furthermore, the set will lean heavily into nostalgia by featuring reprints of fan-favorite cards from previous eras of the game, including the notable Pikachu & Zekrom GX and the classic Lugia from the Aquapolis expansion.
 The celebration extends beyond cards into a dedicated merchandise hub and significant brand collaborations, ensuring a steady stream of commemorative products and activations for fans worldwide through the remainder of the year.

 Poké News